Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 4: Create Corporate Bylaws

-Bylaws are basically the overall guiding principles and procedures of the operations of the business.
-The bylaws include the name of the officers of the corporation, responsibilities of the board members, terms of office, procedures for removing or adding a new director or shareholder, policies for authorizing new shares, when shareholder and director meetings will be held, and more.
+Bylaws are basically the overall guiding principles and procedures of the business operations.
+The bylaws include the name of the corporation’s officers, responsibilities of the board members, terms of office, procedures for removing or adding a new director or shareholder, policies for authorizing new shares, when shareholder and director meetings will be held, and more.

 Step 5: Hold the Initial Board of Directors Meeting

-During the first board meeting, the board of directors at a minimum will elect the officers of the corporation (the President, Vice President, Treasurer, and Secretary), review and approve corporate bylaws, choose a bank, issue shares of stock, and decide whether the Corporation will be taxed as a C corporation or S corporation.
+During the first board meeting, the board of directors will, at minimum, elect the corporation’s officers (the President, Vice President, Treasurer, and Secretary), review and approve corporate bylaws, choose a bank, issue shares of stock, and decide whether the Corporation will be taxed as a C corporation or S corporation.

 Step 6: Issue Shares of Stock

-In exchange for money or services, the Corporation can exchange shares of stock.
-The number of shares of stock issued cannot be more than the number of authorized shares listed in the Certificate of Incorporation.
+The corporation can exchange shares of stock in exchange for money or services.
+The number of stock-issued shares cannot exceed the number of authorized shares listed in the Certificate of Incorporation.

 Step 7: Obtain an EIN